LibreCAD/docs/guides/dwg-setup.rst

         - Check the remaining tabs and adjust those settings as necessary.
         - Click "OK" when done.

-    - Add the layers and other drawing elements as required.
+    - Add any layers as needed.
 See :ref:`Layers <ug-layers>` for details on using layers and setting the attributes.
+    - Add any other drawing elements (borders, title boxes, etc) as required.
     - Save the template as a "dxf", e.g. "myTemplate.dxf", to any location with read / write permissions.

-As an alternative to the default template, a user-defined template can be configured in the :ref:`Application Preferences <app-prefs>` on the "Paths" tab.
-The specified template is used instead of the default LibreCAD template when the application is launched and for new drawings.
+LibreCAD supports the use of multiple templates.
+A user that plans on creating similar drawings may require only a default template created to suit their needs.
+Users that create several different types of drawings may desire multiple templates.
+For example, templates can be created for each paper size available and / or for each paper orientation.

 ..
 Icon mapping: